ChahidAbderrazak/academic-website/content/home/patents.md

 +++
-# A Recent Publications section created with the Pages widget.
+# A Recent Patent section created with the Pages widget.
 # This section displays recent blog posts from `content/patent/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/